niel-conradie/tick-tac-toe/README.md

 ----
 ## **Usage**

-To launch the Tic-Tac-Toe Game run thus file.
+To launch the Tic-Tac-Toe Game use thus file.
 ```bash
   run.py
 ```